 - In a pan, sauté the chopped "bacon" in the olive oil for 2 to 3 minutes.
-Set aside. - Place the broth, water, liquid smoke, and spices in a large pot and bring to a boil. - Add the collard greens and cook for 10 minutes. then add the mustard greens.
+Set aside. - Place the broth, water, liquid smoke, and spices in a large pot and bring to a boil. - Add the collard greens and cook for 10 minutes, then add the mustard greens.
 Cover and cook for 30 minutes more. - Add the onion and "bacon" to the pot and cook covered for an additional 10 minutes, or until the greens are tender.

-INGREDIENTS 5 large potatoes, washed, peeled, and diced 15 cloves garlic, peeled 2 Tbsp. vegan margarine 3/4-1 cup unsweetened almond milk Salt and pepper, to taste DIRECTIONS • Place the potatoes and whole cloves of garlic in a large pot and cover with water.
-Bring to a boil and cook for 20 minutes. • Drain, place in a bowl with the remaining ingredients, and mash until smooth.
+INGREDIENTS 5 large potatoes, washed, peeled, and diced 15 cloves garlic, peeled 2 Tbsp. vegan margarine 3/4-1 cup unsweetened almond milk Salt and pepper, to taste DIRECTIONS • Place the potatoes and whole cloves

+- Place the potatoes and whole cloves of garlic in a large pot and cover with water.
+Bring to a boil and cook for 20 minutes. - Drain, place in a bowl with the remaining ingredients, and mash until smooth. - · Serve hot with vegan gravy.